sampsyo/home/_drafts/bril.md

 **the text form is a second-class convenience**, with no warranty of any kind, express or implied.
 The text syntax exists solely to cater to our foibles as humans for whom reading JSON directly is just kinda annoying.
 Bril itself is the JSON format you see above.
-But amid Bril's multifaceted toolset are a parser and pretty-printer that will show you the text equivalent:
+But two of Bril's many tools are a [parser and pretty-printer][bril-txt].
+Here's the text form of the program above:

 ```bril
 @main {